xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 ## Project Experience
-I offer more than 12 years of professional experience in the IT environment across various roles in IT management and Software Engineering.
-My experience is distributed across technologies and industries as follows.
+More than 12 years of professional experience in the IT environment spanning various roles in IT management and software engineering are distributed across technologies and industries as follows.

 {{< include "experience.md" >}}